2014 Training Programme:

 Will I need to bring any household stuff?

-The residence is fully furnished, and your room will have a bed, desk, chair, mini fridge, telephone for free local calls, and the
+The residence is fully furnished, and your room will have a bed, desk, chair, and probably a mini fridge, telephone for free local calls, and the

 option of an internet hook-up if you if you bring your own laptop with ethernet capabilities and cable.
 You will be provided with

 sheets, bedding and towels.
 The kitchens are both equipped with fridge, stove, microwave, kettle, toaster, pots and pans,